Fast Sampling for Bayesian Max-Margin Models: Experiments

 \subsubsection{Sensitivity Analysis}

-Figure~\ref{fig:svmbatchsize} presents the sensitivity analysis of the batchsize $\widetilde{N}$ for the two stochastic subgradient MCMC methods on both the Higgs and Realsim datasets.
-We can see that tuning the batchsize $\widetilde{N}$ reflects an accuracy-efficiency trade-off, analogous to the bias-variance tradeoff in stochastic Monte Carlo sampling~\cite{korattikara2014austerity}.
-In general, using a smaller batchsize often leads to a larger injected noise, but the computation cost at each iteration is reduced, which is linear to the batchsize (i.e., $O(\widetilde{N}$).
-When doing cross validation to select parameters, both the accuracy and time efficiency are key factors that should be taken into considerations.
-Take the results of SSGNHT on the Higgs data as an example (i.e., the upper right subgraph in Figure~\ref{fig:svmbatchsize}).
-We can see that using the batchsize of 1,000 (i.e., the circled curve) leads to a slightly more stable curve than using a batchsize of 100 (i.e., the dotted curve).
-When we take both the accuracy and efficiency into consideration, the mild fluctuation of the green line is not that serious, especially when we consider the computation benefits resulting from the smaller batchsize.
-Therefore, we choose the batchsize as 100 for the results shown in Figure~\ref{fig:svmhiggs}.
+Tuning the batchsize $|\tilde{\data}|$ reflects an accuracy-efficiency trade-off, analogous to the bias-variance tradeoff in stochastic Monte Carlo sampling~\citep{korattikara2014austerity}.
+In general, using a smaller batchsize often leads to a larger injected noise, but the computation cost at each iteration is reduced, which is linear to the batchsize (i.e., $O(|\tilde{\data}|$).
+When doing cross validation to select parameters, both accuracy and time efficiency are key factors that should be taken into consideration.